 But really, you can’t go wrong when walking in Reykjavik, all the streets are full of character and fun to explore at your own pace.

 Visit Reykjavik’s Settlement Museum

-The Settlement Museum is definitely one of the things to see in Reykjavik.
+The Settlement Museum is definitely one of the top things to do in Reykjavik.
 Located below ground in the centre of the city, the museum is built around the ruins of a Viking longhouse that was inhabited from about 930 to 1000AD.
 It was only excavated in 2001 and is a fascinating look at early life in Iceland.
 Measuring 20m long and 8m across, you can also see where the hearth once stood.
-Other remnants of the past are on display, including glass beads, old gaming pieces, fragments of wood and soapstone, iron nails and more.
-There are some fun multimedia exhibitions that my kids enjoyed and there’s a lovely children’s activity area where they can dress up as Vikings themselves.
-There’s also a room where kids can learn about animals in Iceland with a pretend archaeological dig, which sadly we only found as we had to leave!

 Stroll through Iceland’s history at the Saga Museum